 - 1. Planters - 2.
 Hanging Planters (attached to building, canopy, or awning) - 3.
-Sidewalk Dining (as regulated in Division ?? of the Municipal Code) - 4.
+Sidewalk Dining - 4.
 Sidewalk Sales (related merchandising and displays) - 5.
 Sandwich Board Signs (as regulated in Division 14 of this code) - 6.
 Awnings and canopies (not more than 4' from the face of the building; 8' min clearance above sidewalk)

-44.9-5 - PRINCIPAL BUILDING ON A LOT
+9-5 - PRINCIPAL BUILDING ON A LOT

-- A. In an R-1A, R-1B, or R-2 District, not more than one (1) principal building shall be located on a lot of record or on a lot described by metes and bounds, except in the case of planned unit developments, special uses and developments that require site plan review, as provided in this Code. - B. In all other districts and subject to the site plan review requirements in Division 8 of this Code, more than one (1) principal building may be erected on a lot of record or on a lot described by metes and bounds provided that the yard, lot area, height and other requirements of this Code shall be met for each structure as though it were on an individual lot.
+- A. In an R-1A, R-1B, or R-2 District, not more than one (1) principal building shall be located on a lot of record or on a lot described by metes and bounds, except in the case of planned unit developments, special uses and developments that require site plan review, as provided in this Code. - B. In all other districts and subject to the site plan review requirements in 5 of this Code, more than one (1) principal building may be erected on a lot of record or on a lot described by metes and bounds provided that the yard, lot area, height and other requirements of this Code shall be met for each structure as though it were on an individual lot.

-44.9-6 - ACCESS FOR BUILDINGS
+9-6 - ACCESS FOR BUILDINGS